Forest Preserve District of Cook County: National sites

 The Ned Brown Forest Preserve contains Busse Woods, a National Natural Landmark.
 The District also administers the Chicago Portage National Historic Site.
 In addition, the District's Red Gate Woods was the war-time home of the Manhattan Project's first nuclear facility.

 Conservation

 A team of district biologists and resource management professionals monitor wildlife and plants (including invasive species), water quality, and other features within the district.
 Monitoring may include counting population numbers and tracking the presence of animals across the district and assessing habitat needs for rare species.
 Through monitoring, it was discovered that river otters had returned to the district after nearly a century of absence.

 The Forest Preserve District owns 22 sites containing high-quality conservation resources that have been designated as Illinois Nature Preserves ensuring increased management and protection.
-The District's oldest nature center is in a preserved rural one-room schoolhouse built in 1886 and is located in the Palos Division.

 The International Dark-Sky Association (IDA) conservation program designated the Forest Preserve District's Palos Preserves an Urban Night Sky Place.
 After review, the IDA determined that within the context of its substantial urban setting, the preserve's "planning and design actively promote an authentic nighttime experience in the midst of significant artificial light."